JoseBlanca/uv_seminar/README.md

 A [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) is just a folder with several subfolders in it that will hold a symlink to a `python` executable along with any library that you install in that environment, and usually you have one such environment for every project.
 This environments keep each project isolated from every other project and from the system-wide Python installation.

-You don't need to know were your packages are installed, but if you are curious, you can ask the Python interpreter to show you these locations.
+You don't need to know where your packages are installed, but if you are curious, you can ask the Python interpreter to show you these locations.

 ```bash
 $ uv run python